RedTurtle/legionella-backend/README.md

 ## Project setup

 Note: There is a bash script `development`.
-When you see `python manage.py`, you can type `./development` instead (sparing some typing).
+If you need to run `python manage.py`, you can type `./development` instead (sparing some typing).
 So you can do something like `./development runserver`.